 - Date of Enactment or Last Substantive Amendment

 - Authorizing, Implemented, or Interpreted Law

-(1) The purpose of this rule is to clarify marketplace rules relating to the coverage of children in the individual and group health benefit plan markets that have experienced disruption arising from implementation of federal health care reform.
+(1) The purpose of this rule is to clarify rules relating to the coverage of children in the individual and group health benefit plan markets.

-In addition to the definitions in Section 31A-1-301, the following definitions shall apply for the purposes of this rule.
+In addition to the definitions in Sections 31A-1-301 and 31A-30-103, the following definitions shall apply for the purposes of this rule.

 (b) "Health benefit plan" includes short-term and catastrophic health insurance policies, and a policy that pays on a cost-incurred basis, except as otherwise specifically exempted in this definition.

 (i) coverage only for accident, or disability income insurance, or any combination thereof;